 2. Boundary Value Analysis (BVA): This analysis tests the boundaries of the range- both valid and invalid.
 In the example above, 0,1,999, and 1000 are boundaries that can be tested.
 The reasoning behind this kind of testing is that more often than not, boundaries are not handled gracefully in the code.

 3. Decision Tables: These are a good way to test the combination of inputs.
 It is also called a Cause-Effect table.
-In layman’s language, One can structure the conditions applicable for the application segment under test as a table and identify the outcomes against each one of them to reach an effective test.
+In layman’s language, one can structure the conditions applicable for the application segment under test as a table and identify the outcomes against each one of them to reach an effective test.

 4. Use case-based Testing: This technique helps us to identify test cases that execute the system as a whole- like an actual user (Actor), transaction by transaction.
 Use cases are a sequence of steps that describe the interaction between the Actor and the system.
 They are always defined in the language of the Actor, not the system.
-This testing is most effective in identifying the integration defects.
+This testing is most effective in identifying integration defects.
 Use case also defines any preconditions and postconditions of the process flow.
-ATM machine example can be tested via use case:
+ATM example can be tested via use case: